-The CIEE Study Center is located in the Amitié III neighborhood near restaurants, shops, cultural centers, and the largest public university in Senegal.
+The CIEE Study Center in Dakar is located in the Amitié III neighborhood near restaurants, shops, cultural centers, and the largest public university in Senegal.
 Some students walk from their homestay to the Study Center, while others take public transportation.
-CIEE students study exclusively with other CIEE participants in a building that shares facilities including a library, computer lab, café, and student lounge with L’Insitut Supérieur de Droit de Dakar.
-ISDD, a branch of the Université de Perpignan Via Domitia in France, offers degrees in Political Science and Law and has a mostly Senegalese student body.
+CIEE students study exclusively with other CIEE participants in a building that shares some facilities including a café and terrace space with L’Insitut Supérieur de Droit de Dakar.
+ISDD offers degrees in Political Science and Law and has a mostly Senegalese student body.

 The CIEE Study Center in Paris, known as the Paris Center for Critical Studies, is located on the rue du Sentier in the lively, central Sentier neighborhood in the 2nd arrondissement.
 It is less than a minute from the Grands Boulevards—a 10-minute walk to the Palais Royal, a 15-minute walk to the Louvre, and a 15-minute walk to the Opéra Garnier.

 Housing & Meals

 In Paris, students live either with a Parisian host or in hotel apartments.
 Staying with a host is strongly encouraged as this allows students to fully experience the local culture and practice speaking French every day.
 The program fee includes breakfast every day and one light lunch every day of the week.
 All other meals are the responsibility of the student.
 Each housing includes a kitchenette and food markets are within walking distance.
 During excursions, all meals are provided.
 Students with disabilities that need more information about the residence hotel and the neighborhood, or students who wish to communicate supplementary information about their needs should contact CIEE prior to the program.
 Local consultants communicate directly with students with disabilities to ensure that they have full information about accommodations.